aws-solutions-library-samples/guidance-for-faster-amazon-ec2-autoscaling-with-target-tracking/README.md

     - To add a screenshot, create an ‘assets/images’ folder in your repository and upload your screenshot to it.
 Then, using the relative file path, add it to your README.
 -->

-To enable the fastest response from Target Tracking policies, users can track metrics published at sub-minute granularity to AMazon CloudWatch (also known as high-resolution CloudWatch metrics).
+To enable the fastest response from Target Tracking policies, users can track metrics published at sub-minute granularity to Amazon CloudWatch (also known as "high-resolution CloudWatch metrics").
 Users can update an existing Target Tracking policy or create a new one with a high-resolution metric as part of a CustomizedMetricSpecification.
 This enables faster reaction time for higher availability, and can sometimes lower total cost as well.

 **Architecture Diagram:**